MicrosoftDocs/entra-docs/docs/identity/authentication/concept-mandatory-multifactor-authentication.md

 ## Prepare for multifactor authentication

-All users who access the administration portals and Azure clients listed in [applications](#applications) must be set up to use MFA.
+All users who access the admin portals and Azure clients listed in [applications](#applications) must be set up to use MFA.
 All users who access any administration portal should use MFA.

 Use the resources below to set up MFA for your users: